 More often than not, the negligent driver will be held liable for any injuries or damage caused in an auto accident.
 However, there could be instances where the owner of the vehicle is the one that is held liable.
 This will be determined on a case-by-case basis.

 Accident lawyers can examine and analyze car crash situations in depth.
-Hire a Charleston car accident lawyer and have them investigate your case for all possible factors.

 South Carolina Car Accident Laws